Tridu Songtsen: Revolt of Zhangzhung and the leadership of his mother, Khrimalod, and his ministers

 Two Tibetan generals defected to the Chinese with their troops in 692.
 The Chinese then defeated the Tibetans, regaining control of the Tarim Basin and the lucrative trade routes to the West, which they held for almost a century before the Tibetans reconquered the region.

 The Turkish Khagan Ton-ya-bgo (Ch.
 Ashina Tuizi), chief of the Western Dulu in Dzungaria, visited the Tibetan court in 694. together they attacked and defeated the Chinese at Lengjuan.

-The following year 'Dus-rong successfully attacked Lintao, and Liangzhou.
+The following year Dusong successfully attacked Lintao, and Liangzhou.

 Gar Trinring Tsendro went to Chang'an in 696 to try to negotiate peace with Empress Wu Zetian (r.
 684–705) on condition that China remove all troops from Central Asia and divide the Western Turks between China and Tibet.
 She refused to negotiate.

-'Dus-srong realised that members of the mGar family had become independent warlords and posed a threat to the central authority of the king.
-So, in 699 he pretended to organise a great hunt and then had his men turn on members of the mGar and their supporters.
+Dusong realised that members of the Gar family had become independent warlords and posed a threat to the central authority of the king.
+So, in 699 he pretended to organise a great hunt and then had his men turn on members of the Gar and their supporters.
 Then he personally marched north and confronted Gar Trinring Tsendro, who surrendered without a fight and, according to the Old Book of Tang, committed suicide.
 His brother fled to China.

-After this, 'Dus-srong asserted the right of the power of the king over his ministers.
+After this, Dusong asserted the right of the power of the king over his ministers.

-'Dus-srong personally led 10,000 troops into four battles in some unnamed place to the northeast in 702.
+Dusong personally led 10,000 troops into four battles in some unnamed place to the northeast in 702.
 The next year he "established his authority over the 'Jang (Nanzhao), he imposed tribute on the White Mywa, he subdued the Black Mywa (probably the Miao people), and so on."

 Relations with Nepal

-It seems Nepal remained tributary to Tibet throughout the reign of 'Dus-rong.
-A Nepalese stone edict of 695, during the reign of the Licchavi king, Shivadeva II, records: "because of the reason that Nepal paid taxes to Tibet, five officials must take the responsibility of the coolies who carry the laguages [sic] [sic = luggage?] every year."
-This is confirmed by the Old Book of Tang which record that in 703, soon after 'Dus-rong's death, "the subject countries in the south, such as Nepal and others, all revolted."
-Furthermore, the Tibetan Annals record that 'Dus-rong spent the summers of 690, 697 and 699 in Nepal.
+It seems Nepal remained tributary to Tibet throughout the reign of Dusong.
+A Nepalese stone edict of 695, during the reign of the Licchavi king, Shivadeva II, records: "because of the reason that Nepal paid taxes to Tibet, five officials must take the responsibility of the coolies who carry the luggage every year."
+This is confirmed by the Old Book of Tang which record that in 703, soon after Dusong's death, "the subject countries in the south, such as Nepal and others, all revolted."
+Furthermore, the Tibetan Annals record that Dusong spent the summers of 690, 697 and 699 in Nepal.

 His wives and son

-'Dus-srong he married two women from important Tibetan clans—'Dam-gyi Cog-ro-bza', and Chimza Tsunmotog (Wylie: mChims-bza' bTsan-ma Thog-thog-sten), Princess of Chim, with whom he had a son Khri-lde-gtsug-btsan (also known later as Mes-ag-thoms) in 704.
-It seems 'Dus-rong also had a Turkish bride, as the Tibetan Annals record the death of the princess "Gatun" (= Turk: Khatun?) in 708.
+Dusong he married two women from important Tibetan clans—'Damgyi Chokroza', and Chimza Tsenmotok (Wylie: mChims-bza' bTsan-ma thog), Princess of Chim, with whom he had a son Tride Tsuktsen (also known later as Me-Agtsom) in 704.
+It seems Dusong also had a Turkish bride, as the Tibetan Annals record the death of the princess "Gatun" (= Turk: Khatun?) in 708.